-- She wore a white Pocahontas getup for her matches with Tatanka.
+- She wore a white, low-cut Pocahontas outfit for her matches with Tatanka.

-- After Luna called her out for a fight, Sherri answered like she’s Pam Grier, rocking an afro and a pantsuit.
-Sister/Sista Sherri also looked the part, wearing sunglasses◊ just like Booker T and Stevie Ray.
+- After Luna called her out for a fight, Sherri, rocking an afro and a pantsuit, kicked her right in the throat.

-- Showed up to Clash of the Champions wearing Sting's colors (black and white, to match Sting's warpaint): an hourglass dress, a Mardi Gras mask, opera gloves, and her ever-present purse.
+- Sherri unexpectedly turned up at Clash of the Champions (WCW) wearing a masquerade outfit: Sting's facepaint, an hourglass dress, a mask, and opera gloves.

-- WrestleMania VII: After removing her Evil Queen overcoat, Sherri reveals her dress (actually more like the outline of a dress), a showgirl number made entirely of rhinestones.
-It's a gaudy, over-the-top mess and completely apt for her upcoming defeat.
+- Before the fateful match with Warrior, Sherri removed her cape to expose her dress (actually more like the outline of a dress): a showgirl number made entirely of rhinestones.

 - Victoria's Secret Compartment: Sherri was a wildcat as a manager: screaming at the ref, parkouring in and out of the ring, and fast-reloading the purse with objects in her cleavage.

 - Woman Scorned: The incident with the mirror took her off TV for several months.
-When she returned at the 1993 Royal Rumble, she sided with Jannetty in a match, ending her run with Michaels.
-Shawn would later have Luna in his corner for matches.
+When she returned at the 1993 Royal Rumble, she sided with Shawn's rival Marty Jannetty in a match, ending her run with Michaels.

 - Wounded Gazelle Gambit:

-- The male babyfaces, sick of her meddling, would catch up to Sherri and cock their fists.
-Heenan unfailingly jumped at this, exclaiming "Don't hit her!
-Don't hit that lady!" as Sherri raised her hands in mock terror, and the faces would (usually) relent.
-Note: The entire time that Hogan was in the ring with her at the Clash, Jimmy Hart kept screaming "HIT HER!" into his megaphone.
-That probably wouldn't fly today.
+- The babyfaces, sick of her meddling, would frequently catch up to Sherri and cock their fists.
+Heenan would unfailingly jump at this, exclaiming "Don't HIT her!
+Don't hit THAT LADY!", as Sherri raised her arms in mock terror.
+(The entire time that Hogan was in the ring with her at the Clash, Jimmy Hart kept screaming "HIT HER!" into his megaphone.
+That probably wouldn't fly today.)